It turns out the Ford Pinto wasn't really any more unsafe than any other small car of its era, and in fact, safer than many.

 Today, not much has changed.
 Reporters show up for work, which is to say they get of bed, get coffee, and then waddle down the hall to their home-office in their pajamas.
 They check the wire service reports, the latest Twitter feeds, the latest Facebook posts, and what's happening on Reddit and then decide to write a story.
 They might e-mail someone who they can quote, or even call them on the phone.
 Then they start a-typin'.
 The old days of "investigative reporting" - if it even existed (would Woodward and Bernstein have a "story" without Deep Throat?) are long gone.
 Reporters today wait for a press release to copy verbatim, provided it is accompanied by some compelling pictures, or preferably video.

-Were there people who specifically set out to target Ford?
+Did these people specifically set out to target Ford?
 This is a possibility.
 Like I said, personal injury attorneys love this sort of thing, and the "Pinto Memo" is enough to convince juries of coporate malfeasance whether or not there was any.
 It is like the McDonald's "hot cup of coffee case" - their coffee, it turns out, was no hotter than others, and today is the same temperature (and indeed, Starbucks' is the same as well).
 The only difference is, today cars have cupholders and old ladies don't need to use their crotches for this purpose.

 But there could have been other causes.
 Recently, a complaint was filed with NHTSA saying that Tesla cars are crashing as a result of the "auto pilot" feature.
 Sounds like a routine thing, until you realize the guy filing the complaint is a famous short-seller of Tesla stock.
 Act shocked.
 It makes you wonder if similar things could be at play in the Pinto case or the sidesaddle case or maybe hundreds of other cases that we never hear about because people were paid-off, Stormy Daniels style.